About MindLog™ Reflections

 • identify challenges,

-• shift your perspective,
+• shift your perspective (self, other, us, others),

 • try to identify your own assumptions,